This chapter is about the issue of travel insurance and offers advice and information about:

 All members must contribute financially to a protection fund which is managed by the ATT (Air Travel Trust) and is used to recompense or refund those who have booked their holidays through a company that went bust.

 You’ll need specialist travel insurance if you have a pre-existing, recurring or current health condition.
-Other specialist types of travel insurance are if you’re planning to go on a cruise (due to possible difficulties in transporting you to hospital) and ‘Winter Sports Cover’ (for skiing and snowboarding).
+Other specialist types of travel insurance are if you’re planning to go on a cruise (due to possible difficulties in transporting you to hospital) and sports travel insurance ‘Winter Sports Cover’ for skiing, snowboarding and other winter sports.
 Finally, for travel of an extended nature, you might need Backpackers or Gap Year insurance cover.

 The type of travel insurance you should buy depends on 3 factors: how many trips you take in 12 months, where you are going and who you are travelling with.
 Let’s consider these factors in detail and point out what to be wary of when buying insurance cover.